Getting Started In Food Photography

 After you get your camera and lens, now you need to learn how to use them.
 After I got my first camera, I bought two books to help me.

-One book was specific to my camera model called PLATE TO PIXEL.
-This book helped me learn where the settings are and how to use them.
+One book was specific to my camera model called Plate To Pixel.
+This book helped me learn about aperture, shutter speed and ISO and how to adjust them for food photography.

-The other book was more food-photography focused called NIKON D5500 GUIDE TO DIGITAL PHOTOGRAPHY.
-This book helped me learn how to adjust my camera settings to take different types of food images.
+The other book was more food-photography focused called Nikon D5500 Guide To Digital Photography.
+This book helped me learn the in’s and out’s of my camera model.

 Some other photography books I highly recommend are: